distractor/distractor.github.io/_pages/projects.md

 Study of existing models used to downscale mesoscale meteorological models to complex terrain via diagnostic or prognostic models.
 Particularly interested in temperature, wind field and solar irradiation.

-As a final result, CALMET will be implemented and its performance analysed.
+As a final result, CALMET was deployed and its performance thoroughly analysed.

 <figure>
   <img src='/images/downscaling.png' width="100%">
   <figcaption>Figure: Example downscaled wind field.
-Figure taken from: <a href="https://onlinelibrary.wiley.com/doi/full/10.1002/we.2169">here</a>.</figcaption>
+Demonstrative figure taken from: <a href="https://onlinelibrary.wiley.com/doi/full/10.1002/we.2169">here</a>.</figcaption>
 </figure>

 **Note** The project is not open source.